mono/website/docs/faq/technical.md

 [Gendarme](/docs/tools+libraries/tools/gendarme/) also gives you some interoperability warnings.

-### Must I have mono to create or run Gtk# applications in Windows?
+### Must I have Mono to create or run Gtk# applications in Windows?

 No. Currently you can use the [Gtk-Sharp Installer for .NET Framework](/docs/gui/gtksharp/installer-for-net-framework/) which when coupled with the Microsoft .NET Framework, will allow you to build .NET applications that use Gtk# as their graphical user interface.